 B8) Accommodation specific Issues

 In addition to the above guidelines, homestay providers should be aware of the following areas:

 - Respecting the privacy of the individual in their room (including from other children and pets who may live in the household), and in particular always knock and attempt to gain permission to enter the room before entering a bedroom or bathroom.

 - Not allowing adults to be alone in a bedroom or bathroom with a child unless the door is open and other adults are present in the house.
 Adults should meet under 18s in communal rooms whenever possible.

 All contractors working for the school to transport children will provide annual written evidence that their staff have been properly DBS checked.

-If for any reason a member of staff is required to transport a child in your car:
+If for any reason a member of staff is required to transport a student in your car: